andrew-l-miller/andrew-l-miller.github.io/content/publication/Abbott:2021nyp/index.md

 ---
-title: 'Constraints on dark photon dark matter using data from LIGO\textquoteright{}s and Virgo\textquoteright{}s third observing run'
+title: "Constraints on dark photon dark matter using data from LIGOs and Virgo's third observing run"
 authors:
   - R. Abbott
   - others